[ YOU ARE HERE: Houghton Heritage > Articles > Hillside Cemetery Menu > Cemetery History Overview ]

 The Rector was branded a ‘double-dyed disgraceful and deceitful priest’, and despite the opposition’s proposal of a municipal cemetery located elsewhere, the Rector and his influential supporters got their way.

-An order from the Home Secretary, Lord Palmerston, granted permission for interments and the new churchyard was consecrated on the 4th of September, 1854, by the Bishop of Exeter.
+An order from the Home Secretary, Lord Palmerston, granted permission for interments and the new churchyard, appeasingly known as the Church Cemetery, was consecrated on the 4th of September, 1854, by the Bishop of Exeter.

 |